mrezabayat/iamsorush/content/posts/lu_decomposition.md

 ---
 ## Introduction

 In this post I want to revisit PLU or LU decomposition or factorisation, which is used to find unknowns of a system of linear equations, for two reasons.
 Firstly to recode it in an object oriented way to use it in my C# projects and secondly to refresh myself on the topic.
 The library can be useful for you too as it is light and contains only LU decomposition not a whole math library of everything.
-I may only add a few solvers of linear system to it but nothing else.
+I may only add a few solvers of linear system to it in future but nothing else.

 LU decomposition solves of a system of linear equations exactly (versus iteratively).
 It is similar to Gauss elimination technique with time complexity of O(N³).
 One advantage of LU decomposition over Gauss elimination is that decomposed matrices can be reused in cases that only matrix of constants changes.
-It finds the solution exactly (opposite to iteratively).

 If you search on the internet you will probably see many codes written in a procedural way.
 Unless you are very familiar with the topic, the codes needs a good amount of time to be understood.
 Here, I want to code PLU decomposition in an object oriented and clean way.
 I use some classes to encapsulate data, they can be extended, and an API will be exposed to user of the library.
 But for the sake of KISS principle, I won’t fit everything there.
 I try to have a clean code too, the functions will be short for readability and single responsibility.
 Unfortunately, there is a trade-off between object oriented style and code speed which I talk about it in the summary section.

 ## Background